 Ask the patient to help you (if he can): put his arm around your shoulder, put his hand under yours, or grab the bed rails.

-Put your hand under the patient's arm, located closer to you, put the other under his shoulders and neck.
+Insert your hand under the patient’s arm, located closer to you, and place the other under his shoulders and neck.

-Ask the patient to help you with their free hand.
-Adjust his pillow with the hand supporting the patient by the shoulders and neck.
+Ask the patient to help you with his free hand.
+Adjust the pillow with the hand supporting the patient's shoulders and neck.

 Lower the patient's shoulders and head onto the pillow.
 Make sure it lies comfortably.

-10 Shoulder lift method in a height-adjustable bed
+10 Shoulder lift method in a bed with varying heights

 (Australian uplift)